ciscoprogrammer/Doctor-Directory-Project/README.md

 **Features**:
 **Category List**: Displays a list of medical specialties for users to choose from.

 **Doctor Details**: Provides detailed information on each doctor, including an image, location, consultation fees,clinic details, and patient stories,booking appointments.

 Directories Structure:

 /frontend: Contains the React app.

 /img: Images used in the frontend.

-/backend: Contains the Node.js server.
+backend: Contains the Node.js server.

 /doctorsData: Static data about the doctors.

 **Contributing**:

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 License